 If you can't decide which job to take remember that the goal of Work-Study is to provide a "real life" work experience while you are in school.
 It may not always be possible, but the ideal Work-Study position would be related to your educational goals or career interest.

 If you're a business major, for example, you may want to look at jobs that provide office or accounting experience.
 If you're studying sociology, one of the "Community Service" positions might be perfect.

 The final decision is yours.
 In fact, that's the secret of making Work-Study work for you.
 There are a variety of challenging positions and opportunities to learn, and the sooner you get started, the better your chances of finding the right Work-Study job

 If you drop to less than halftime or withdraw from the University during a semester or summer session, you may not continue working through the Work-Study Program.
-Please visit the Financial Aid Office to meet with a counselor about terminating the Work-Study job.
+Please visit Financial Aid & Scholarships to meet with a counselor about terminating the Work-Study job.
 You will also receive information about the effect of the withdrawal on other forms of financial aid.

 The Federal Work-Study program at CCU has a special "Community Service" category.
 Work-Study students work directly with agencies which provide much needed services to families and individuals right here in Horry County.
 CCU Work-Study students have the opportunity to serve their community and get paid in the process.